Every Android app will consist of components, a manifest file, and resources.

 - It responds to system-wide broadcast announcements

-- Example, when the screen turns off, the battery is low, someone has take a photo.
+- Example, when the screen turns off, the battery is low, someone has taken a photo.

-- Applications can initiate their own broadcasts that others can listen to.
+- Applications can initiate their broadcasts that others can listen to.

 - Broadcast receivers contain no user interface.